Rare Fossil Discovery: Largest Gomphotheres Skeleton Ever Found in Florida

 Dean Warner

-Teams from the Florida Museum of Natural History have thus updated the complete skeleton – tusks included – of what could be the largest gomphothera ever discovered in Florida, as well as those of at least seven juvenile specimens.
+Teams from the Florida Museum of Natural History have thus updated the complete skeleton – tusks included – of what might be the largest gomphothera ever discovered in Florida, as well as those of at least seven juvenile specimens.

 Zoom on the gomphotheres